Monmouth Historic Inn: A Haunted Southern Gem

 Staff Encounters and Local Legends

 Even among Natchez locals, Monmouth’s ghost stories are well known.
-The mansion is part of many historic and haunted tours in the area, with Monmouth holding a firm spot as one of Mississippi’s most enduringly haunted houses.
+The mansion is featured on historic and haunted tours in the area, with Monmouth holding a firm spot as one of Mississippi’s most enduring haunted houses.